 The specific tools used to conduct due diligence depend on the context, but the process requires a member company to be aware of common risks.
 Generally, conducting business in areas at higher risks for human rights abuses requires more stringent levels of due diligence.
-FWF country studies, policy documents and input from local stakeholders provide good basic sources of information on issues to consider.
-An important element of due diligence is checking, for example, whether the potential production location has a (legally required) anti-harassment committee, a functional workers representative committee, whether there are risks regarding abrasive blasting, child labour, homeworkers, or regarding restrictions of movement as in the Indian Sumangali system, or issues in Turkey related to Syrian refugees.
-Please refer to the specific FWF documents for more background.
+Fair Wear country studies, policy documents and input from local stakeholders provide good basic sources of information on issues to consider.

-The UN Framework on Business and Human Rights provides more background on the concept of human rights due diligence, and is recommended reading for all member companies.
+The UN Framework on Business and Human Rights as well as the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector provides more background on the concept of human rights due diligence, and is recommended reading for all member companies.
+This includes the gender dimensions of the guiding principles on Business and Human Rights.